 The Scandinavian Airlines System was created to serve the residents of Denmark, Norway, and Sweden.
 Its old logo includes the flags of these countries:

 These flags are inverted and placed inside heraldic shields topped with golden crowns.
 This design showcases national pride and the close historical ties between the countries.
-The abbreviation “SAS” is arranged in a triangle to connect the three flags visually, reflecting the company’s presence in all Scandinavian countries.
-The three-dimensional shape of the letters demonstrates its progressiveness.
+The abbreviation “SAS” is arranged in a triangular pattern to visually connect the three flags, reflecting the company’s presence across all Scandinavian countries.
+The three-dimensional shape of the letters demonstrates their progressiveness.

-In the background, large wings of several rows of orange feathers symbolize flight and reaching new heights.
+In the background, large wings, with several rows of orange feathers, symbolize flight and reaching new heights.
 This unique design asserts the airline’s dominance in the skies of Denmark, Norway, and Sweden.

 Small white triangles at the edges of the feathers give the emblem a glossy texture as if it were made of real gold.
-This attempt to mimic the shine of precious metal signifies the company’s focus on premium services.
+This attempt to mimic the luster of precious metals underscores the company’s focus on premium services.

 1971 – 1983